-Gregg Lapointe, CPA, MBA, joined us as a director in November 2017.
+Gregg A. Lapointe, CPA, MBA, joined us as a director in November 2017.
 Mr. Lapointe is currently the chief executive officer and co-founder of Cerium Pharmaceuticals, Inc., a biopharmaceutical company focused on developing and commercializing medicines for patients with rare diseases.
 Mr. Lapointe offers Rigel’s board nearly three decades of commercial and financial experience bringing products to market in the areas of medical devices and rare diseases.
-He previously served in varying roles for Sigma-Tau Pharmaceuticals, Inc., a private biopharmaceutical company, starting in 2001, including Chief Financial Officer from 2001 to 2002, Chief Operating Officer from 2003 to 2007, and Chief Executive Officer from 2008 to 2012.
+He previously served in varying roles for Sigma-Tau Pharmaceuticals, Inc. (now Leadiant Biosciences, Inc.), a private biopharmaceutical company, starting in 2001, including Chief Financial Officer from 2001 to 2002, Chief Operating Officer from 2003 to 2007, and Chief Executive Officer from 2008 to 2012.
 Mr. Lapointe led the effort to transform Sigma-Tau Pharmaceuticals from a small specialty dialysis company into a global leader in the development and commercialization of medicines for Rare Diseases.
-Mr. Lapointe also serves on the Board of Directors of Soligenix, Inc. and Cytori Therapeutics, Inc. He previously sat on the board of SciClone Pharmaceuticals, Inc., ImmunoCellular Therapeutics, Inc., Raptor Pharmaceuticals, Inc., Questcor Pharmaceuticals, Inc. and Cambrooke Therapeutics, Inc., among others.
+Mr. Lapointe also serves on the Board of Directors of Soligenix, Inc. and Astria Therapeutics, Inc. He previously sat on the board of SciClone Pharmaceuticals, Inc., ImmunoCellular Therapeutics, Inc., Raptor Pharmaceuticals, Inc., Questcor Pharmaceuticals, Inc. and Cambrooke Therapeutics, Inc., among others.
 From 2009 to 2012, Mr. Lapointe was a member of the Board of Directors, and Chair of the Rare Disease Committee, of the Pharmaceutical Research and Manufacturers of America (PhRMA) in Washington, DC.
 He holds a Bachelor of Commerce degree from Concordia University (Montreal), a Graduate Diploma in Public Accountancy from McGill University (Montreal), an MBA from Duke University, and is a CPA (Illinois).

 Jane Wasman, J.D., joined us as a director in March 2019.
 Ms. Wasman is a strategic leader with approximately 25 years of experience in the biopharma industry working with both large, multinational corporations and privately held start-ups.
 Ms. Wasman is founder and president of JWasman Advisors.
 She previously served from 2004-2019 at Acorda Therapeutics, a biotechnology company developing and commercializing neurology therapies for Parkinson’s disease, migraine and multiple sclerosis, most recently as President, International & General Counsel.
-At Acorda, she led global strategic development, including long-range planning and development, as well as international expansion, and also built and led the Legal and Quality departments.
-She currently is a consultant to the company.
+At Acorda, she led global strategic development, including long range planning and development, as well as international expansion, and also built and led the Legal and Quality departments.
 Prior to joining Acorda, Ms. Wasman held various leadership positions at Schering-Plough, including Staff Vice President and Associate General Counsel.
 Previously, Ms. Wasman was an attorney at two global law firms and Associate Counsel for the U.S. Senate Veterans’ Affairs Committee.
 Ms. Wasman is Chair of the Board of Sellas Life Sciences, a public oncology-focused biotech company, as well as Chair of its Nominations & Governance Committee.
-She has served since 2007 on the non-profit Board of Directors of NewYorkBIO, including its Executive Committee and as Chair of its Public Policy Committee.
-Ms. Wasman graduated magna cum laude from Princeton University, and earned her J.D. from Harvard Law School.
+She is also a member of the Board of Directors of Athersys since November 2020, as well as Chair of its Audit Committee.
+She has also served as a member of the Board of Directors for Cytovia Therapeutics.
+From February 22, 2007, she also served on the non-profit Board of Directors of NewYorkBIO, including its Executive Committee, and currently serves on its Senior Advisory Committee.
+Ms. Wasman graduated magna cum laude from Princeton University and earned her J.D. from Harvard Law School.